Mountsorrel

-Mountsorrel is a village in Leicestershire on the River Soar, just south of Loughborough with a population in 2001 of 6,662 inhabitants, increasing to 8,223 at the 2011 census.
+Mountsorrel is a large village in Leicestershire on the River Soar, just south of Loughborough.
+In 2021, it had a population of 12,885.
+It previously had a population in 2001 of 6,662 inhabitants, increasing to 8,223 at the 2011 census.

 Geography

 The village is in the borough of Charnwood, surrounding a steep hill, once crowned by a castle, and is bordered to the east by the River Soar.

 The village is renowned for the Buttercross Market in the village centre as well as its granite quarry, the largest in Europe.
 The Leicester arm of the Grand Union Canal runs through Mountsorrel.

 The civil parish meets with Rothley to the south, and some houses are actually in Rothley parish near the southern A6 junction.
 To the west of the parish is a nature reserve.
 North of here, the Leicestershire Round passes east–west through the north of the village.
 The parish boundary meets Quorndon where it first meets the quarry near Buddon Wood.
 North of there, it crosses the former A6, 500 m towards Quorn from the roundabout for the A6 roundabout.
 Close to the bypass, the River Soar becomes the parish boundary and south of the A6 northern junction it meets Sileby at the point where it crosses the A6 bypass.
 500 m south of there, the boundary leaves the river to the west, with the river becoming the Sileby-Rothley boundary.